 This should fit comfortably in your hand.
 Small sweet potatoes should weigh around 0.13 pounds.
 This translates to about 2.1 ounces or 60 grams.

-Medium: going a size up, medium sweet potatoes are slightly longer and rounder.
+• Medium: Medium sweet potatoes are slightly longer and rounder.
 They should have a length of around 5 inches and a diameter of around 2 inches.

-These potatoes should weigh roughly 0.25 pounds.
-This can also be measured as 4 ounces or 114 grams.
-This means that medium sized sweet potatoes are almost double the weight of small ones.
+These potatoes should weigh roughly 0.25 pounds, which is also 4 ounces or 114 grams.
+This means that medium-sized sweet potatoes are almost double the weight of small ones.

 This size translates to around 0.39 pounds, at least 6.3 ounces, or 180 grams.